-- A. Board of Directors - As of June 30, 2016, the Shoko Chukin Bank's Board of Directors was comprised of 10 members, two of whom are external directors.
+- A. Board of Directors - As of June 30, 2017, the Shoko Chukin Bank's Board of Directors was comprised of 10 members, two of whom are external directors.
 The Board of Directors deliberates on and decides important matters pertaining to the execution of the Bank's business activities while at the same time supervising the duties of directors.
-Through these means, every effort is made to ensure that the Bank's overall operations continue to function in an appropriate and effective manner. - B. Audit and Supervisory Board, Audit and Supervisory Board - As of June 30, 2016, the Shoko Chukin Bank's Audit and Supervisory Board was comprised of four members, including non-standing Audit and Supervisory Board Members.
-Of the aforementioned four Audit and Supervisory Board Members, two were appointed from outside the Bank.
+Through these means, every effort is made to ensure that the Bank's overall operations continue to function in an appropriate and effective manner. - B. Audit and Supervisory Board, Audit and Supervisory Board Members - As of June 30, 2017, the Shoko Chukin Bank's Audit and Supervisory Board was comprised of five members, including non-standing Audit and Supervisory Board Members.
+Of the aforementioned five Audit and Supervisory Board Members, three were appointed from outside the Bank.
 Audit and Supervisory Board Members monitor and audit the execution and performance of each director's duties.
 Moreover, the Audit and Supervisory Board prepares audit reports, appoints and removes standing Audit and Supervisory Board Members and determines the Bank's overall audit policy. - C. Details of criteria or policy concerning the independence of external directors and external Audit and Supervisory Board Members in selecting them Not applicable - D. Management Advisory Committee To ensure that the opinions and voice of its core client base are accurately reflected in the Bank's management, a management advisory committee has been established comprising select representatives from SME loan recipient companies.
-The Management Advisory Committee provides comments and advice on the Bank's operating activities. - E. Human Resources Committee Human Resources Committee comprising representatives from SME loan recipient companies and knowledgeable outside individuals, has been established to seek comments and advice in respect of directors appointment. - Compensation Committee The Compensation Committee comprising representatives from SME loan recipient companies and knowledgeable outside individuals, has been established to voice opinions and provide advice on the evaluation of performance with respect to directors' compensation and retirement benefits.
+The Management Advisory Committee provides comments and advice on the Bank's operating activities. - Human Resources Committee Human Resources Committee comprising representatives from SME loan recipient companies and knowledgeable outside individuals, has been established to seek comments and advice in respect of directors appointment.

-G. Business Operation Committee In order to ensure that the advices concerning the status to ensure appropriate competitive relations with other operators and the principle of diverse collaboration and cooperation with regional financial institutions are reflected in the Bank's management, the Business Operation Committee comprising individuals who are involved in finance to SMEs and academic experts has been established to seek comments and advice.

-- H. Management Meetings - Management meetings attended by the Bank's representative directors including the president and the deputy president are convened to ensure that decisions relating to the Bank's fundamental operations as well as important investment and lending issues are expeditiously and sufficiently deliberated in accordance with the basic policy formulated by the Board of Directors. - Internal Auditing Meetings To ensure the independence and autonomy of the Internal Audit Division from the departments and divisions subject to audit, and to reinforce the control function, internal auditing meetings are convened under the direct supervision of management meetings.
-During each internal auditing meeting, attendees discuss and deliberate on matters relating to the Bank's internal auditing system as well as internal auditing plans. - Other Meetings - In addition to internal audit meetings, the Bank convenes and establishes various meetings and committees to deliberate on and discuss issues and proposals put forward during management meetings.
-These issues and proposals encompass such wide-ranging fields as corporate planning, investment and lending, compliance, CS promotion, credit risk management, support for regional revitalization and promotion of female advancement.
+- F. Compensation Committee - The Compensation Committee comprising representatives from SME loan recipient companies and knowledgeable outside individuals, has been established to voice opinions and provide advice on the evaluation of performance with respect to directors' compensation and retirement benefits. - G. Business Operation Committee In order to ensure that the advices concerning the status to ensure appropriate competitive relations with other operators and the principle of diverse collaboration with regional financial institutions are reflected in the Bank's management, the Business Operation Committee comprising individuals who are involved in finance to SMEs and academic experts has been established to seek - comments and advice.
+H. Management Meetings Management meetings attended by the Bank's representative directors including the president and the deputy president are convened to ensure that decisions relating to the Bank's fundamental operations, internal auditing, compliance as well as important investment and lending issues are expeditiously and sufficiently deliberated in accordance with the basic policy formulated by the Board of Directors. - Other Meetings The Bank convenes and establishes various meetings and committees to deliberate on and discuss issues and proposals put forward during management meetings.
+These issues and proposals encompass such wide-ranging fields as corporate planning, investment and lending, CS promotion, credit risk management, support for regional revitalization and promotion of female advancement.
 As a supplementary structure, these meetings and committees are driven mainly by representative directors including the deputy president.